 It also can’t hurt to live in a state where medical cannabis is allowed.
 Recreational use and possession aren’t strictly legal in these places, nor is retail sale, but it’s pretty easy to get away with it in most states that permit MMJ.

-There are 28 such states, from coast to coast.
+Nearly all states in the US have allow some degree of medical marijuana, even if that’s non-intoxicating CBD oil.
 California is best known for its program, probably the most liberal of its kind.

 Other places tend to have tighter controls on medical pot; scoring MMJ in New Jersey without a real health condition is a hopeless task for most patients.
 Outside California, Hawaii may be the best place to use medicinal weed for recreational purposes.